Last Updated on July 11, 2023 by Igor Karni

-The core is involved too
+The body core is involved too

 Your core consists of your abdominal and upper body muscles, such as your back and your stomach.
 While your core muscles are not necessarily the predominant focus when you ride your e-Bike, you will still reap the benefits and strengthen your abdomen, stomach, and back.

 This is because cycling, as mentioned before, requires your upper body to be engaged in order to accomplish the proper balance needed for steering and maneuvering.
-For example, your abdominal muscles are a major power source for keeping yourself upright while cycling, and your upper back muscles help to keep you steady.
+For example, your abdominal muscles are a major power source for keeping yourself upright while cycling and your upper back muscles help to keep you steady.

-When you cycle, your core allows and powers you to turn, balance, and control your e-Bike.
+When you cycle, your core allows and powers you to turn, balance, and control your e-bike.
 If you want a more intense core workout, try consciously tightening your abs while also going on a ride that requires a lot of turns (as opposed to a straight path).

 Doing both of these things will keep your torso and abdominals more consistently engaged while you ride.
-Engaging your core and placing more effort on your abs, stomach and upper back will also allow you to put less pressure on your lower back muscles, which can help prevent lower back injury.
+Engaging your core and placing more effort on your abs, stomach, and upper back will also allow you to put less pressure on your lower back muscles, which can help prevent lower back injury.

-If you do these in conjunction with riding your e-Bike regularly, you are sure to majorly strengthen and tone your core muscles!
+If you do these in conjunction with riding your e-bike regularly, you are sure to majorly strengthen and tone your core muscles!